Sui dynasty: Foundation and Emperor Wen

-In his campaign for southern conquest, Emperor Wen assembled thousands of boats to confront the naval forces of the Chen dynasty on the Yangtze River.
+In his campaign for southern conquest, Emperor Wen assembled thousands of boats to confront the naval forces of the Chen dynasty on the Yangtze.
 The largest of these ships were very tall, having five layered decks and the capacity for 800 non-crew personnel.
 They were outfitted with six 50-foot-long booms that were used to swing and damage enemy ships, or to pin them down so that Sui marine troops could use act-and-board techniques.
 Besides employing Xianbei and other Chinese ethnic groups for the fight against Chen, Emperor Wen also employed the service of people from southeastern Sichuan, which Sui had recently conquered.

 In 588, the Sui had amassed 518,000 troops along the northern bank of the Yangtze River, stretching from Sichuan to the East China Sea.
 The Chen dynasty could not withstand such an assault.
-By 589, Sui troops entered Jiankang (Nanjing) and the last emperor of Chen surrendered.
+By 589, Sui troops entered Jiankang (now Nanjing) and the last emperor of Chen surrendered.
 The city was razed to the ground, while Sui troops escorted Chen nobles back north, where the northern aristocrats became fascinated with everything the south had to provide culturally and intellectually.

 Although Emperor Wen was famous for bankrupting the state treasury with warfare and construction projects, he made many improvements to infrastructure during his early reign.
 He established granaries as sources of food and as a means to regulate market prices from the taxation of crops, much like the earlier Han dynasty.
-The large agricultural surplus supported rapid growth of population to a historical peak, which was only surpassed at the zenith of the Tang dynasty more than a century later.
+The large agricultural surplus supported rapid growth of population to a historical peak, which was only surpassed during the reign of Emperor Xuanzong of Tang more than a century later.

-The state capital of Chang'an (Daxing), while situated in the militarily secure heartland of Guanzhong, was remote from the economic centers to the east and south of the empire.
-Emperor Wen initiated the construction of the Grand Canal, with completion of the first (and the shortest) route that directly linked Chang'an to the Yellow River (Huang He).
+The capital of Daxing (Chang'an, modern Xi'an), while situated in the militarily secure heartland of Guanzhong, was remote from the economic centres to the east and south of the empire.
+Emperor Wen initiated the construction of the Grand Canal, with completion of the first (and the shortest) route that directly linked Chang'an to the Yellow River.
 Later, Emperor Yang enormously enlarged the scale of the Grand Canal construction.

-Externally, the emerging nomadic Turkic (Tujue) Khaganate in the north posed a major threat to the newly founded dynasty.
-With Emperor Wen's diplomatic maneuver, the Khaganate split into Eastern and Western halves.
+Externally, the emerging Turkic Khaganate in the north posed a major threat to the newly founded dynasty.
+With Emperor Wen's diplomatic manoeuvre, the Khaganate split into Eastern and Western halves.
 Later the Great Wall was consolidated to further secure the northern territory.
-In Emperor Wen's late years, the first war with Goguryeo (Korea), ended with defeat.
+In Emperor Wen's late years, the first war with Goguryeo, ended with defeat.
 Nevertheless, the celebrated "Reign of Kaihuang" (era name of Emperor Wen) was considered by historians as one of the apexes in the two millennium imperial period of Chinese history.